martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 > to prevent the overall delta value from getting large.

 {:aside}
-> Note(2): A separate upload extension could be defined
+> Note(2): A separate report extension could be defined
 > to change the scale of this value
 > or switch to a different unit, as necessary.